sshalem/Spring-Boot/18-Excel/README.md

 <img src="https://img.shields.io/badge/- 2. download_excel_file_from_server  %20-blue" height=40px>

 Let's see how we can download excel file from server.
+I can return excel file in 2 ways:

+1. By retruning already an existing excel file
+2. By creating a workbook and retruning it

-I created new method , which:
+In this example, I created new method , which:

-- only to create an Excel format with data, `but` w/o saving it to local folder
+- creates an Excel format with data, `but` w/o saving it to local folder
-- I return it `workbook` bac to controller
+- I return it `workbook` back to controller
-- In Controller I config that it will be a daonload file
+- I config the method in the controller, so it will be a download as a file

 ```java
 package com.excel.service;